 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of one (1) point out of a possible ten (10) points in this category; a score much lower than the other employee within his competitive level.
-Employee argues that the evidence does not support the score afforded to him.
-Again, the Principal of Spingarn was given the discretion to complete Employee's CLDF.
-Employee has provided no credible evidence that may bolster his score in this area.
-Moreover, I find that the Principal at Spingarn had wide latitude to invoke his managerial discretion with respect to assessing the on-the-job performance and capabilities of his subordinates.
-With respect to Office and School needs, I find that in this matter, I will not substitute my judgment for that of the Principal of Spingarn as it relates to the score he accorded to Employee and his colleagues in the instant matter.
+Employee received a total of three (3) points out of a possible ten (10) points in this category; a score much lower than the other employee within her competitive level.
+The Principal of Beers was given the discretion to complete Employee's CLDF.
+Employee has provided little credible evidence that may bolster her score in this area.
+Moreover, I find that the Principal at Beers had wide latitude to invoke her managerial discretion with respect to assessing the on-the-job performance and capabilities of her subordinates.
+With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Beers as it relates to the score she accorded to Employee and her colleague in the instant matter.